frejur/stroustrup-ppp-drills/Chapter 5/ch05_review.md

 ```

 ### When would you not test a pre-condition?
+1. When you know for certain how a function will be called, which is almost never the case.
+2. When it slows down the code too much, which is rare, but there are situations when checking a pre-condition would take significantly more work than executing the function.

-19. When would you not test a post-condition?
+### When would you not test a post-condition?
+When writing simple functions such as a getter function.

-20. What are the steps in debugging a program?
+### What are the steps in debugging a program?
+1. Get the program to compile:
+- Assume that the compiler is always right
+- Make sure to terminate statements with ;
+- Make sure to terminate string and char literals
+- Make sure to terminate {}, () and [].
+2. Get the program to link.
+3. Test the program, make sure it's operating correctly

-21. Why does commenting help when debugging?
+### Why does commenting help when debugging?
+It's much easier to find bugs if the code is easy to read, but even the most well-structured code does not always express things clearly.
+Good commenting fills in the blanks, it also forces you to think about the problem at hand and figure out what conditions need to be fulfilled for the program to behave as intended.

-22. How does testing differ from debugging?
+### How does testing differ from debugging?
+Testing is a more systematic method of finding errors and there are entire testing frameworks designed for this purpose alone.
+Basically you define test cases, instances of the program run with different sets of inputs, and you compare the results of those test cases with what was expected.